Does that evidence truly tie D.B. Cooper to Boeing? Plot thickens

 It’s that black clip-on J.C.
 Penney tie found on the seat cushion 18E, the same seat assigned to Cooper, that has been at the heart of these latest speculations.

-D.B. had that retro look down pat.
+D.B. had that now-retro look down pat.
 The kinda-skinny tie, “alligator” tie clip, dark business suit, white shirt, aviator sunglasses.

 It was the look you often would see with the engineers and management at Boeing.
 More dramatically, it was used by Quentin Tarantino in “Reservoir Dogs.”